-Follow the path left, around the perimeter of the Training College campus, past Hanstead House 5.
+Follow the path around the perimeter of the housing estate, Hanstead Park, on the site of a former training college, and then past Hanstead House 5.

-Follow the bridleway to Drop Lane, then turn left to see Drop Lane Pumping Station 6.
-Note the gentle hum of the electric pumps.

-For a short detour, at the ford take the footpath, right, to see the River Ver meet the River Colne at their confluence
+Follow the bridleway to Drop Lane, then turn right to see Drop Lane Pumping Station 6.
+Not6 e the gentle hum of the electric pumps.
+At the ford stop for moment on the Ver Valley Bench depicting a large Pike and a Grass Snake, both are found in the area.
+The stepping stones here are popular with children.
+For a short detour take the footpath alongside the field, following the course of the Ver, to see where it meets the River Colne at their confluence 6.